AhmedKamal/awesome-Islam/README.md

-# Islamic-projects-directory
+# awesome-Islam
-a try to make directory for all islamic projects to help people contribute , use and share them.
+A curated list of awesome islam related projects, frameworks, resources and other awesomeness.

+The aim of this list is to find projects easily and contribute to the ones they like.

 Your contributions are always welcome!

-### Categories
+## Categories
 - Quran projects
 - Hadith projects
 - Miscallenious